Santino Deng Teng: Early life

 Santino Deng Teng was born in 1922 at Makwan Kiir, belonging to the Dinka Paliet group in Aweil District.
 He was schooled at the Verona Father's Mission at Kwakjok Elementary School and St. Anthony's College in Bussere.
 He worked as an agriculturist and government officer in Lakes District, where he contributed to the formation of the Yirol Co-operative Society and was a member of the Yirol Council.
 He resigned from his government post in Lakes District to enter politics.

 Entry into politics

 Teng was elected to the House of Representatives in the 1953 Sudanese parliamentary election, standing as an independent candidate in the Aweil East constituency.
 Soon after the election he joined the National Unionist Party.
 He was named Minister of State without Portfolio in the Ismail al-Azhari government in January 1954, promoted by Al-Azhari to Minister of Stores and Equipment in January 1955 following the cabinet crisis of December 1954.

 Military rule

 Santino Deng Teng was re-elected to parliament in the 1958 Sudanese parliamentary election, after which he was named Minister of Animal Resources.
 He retained his post as Minister of Animal Resources in the cabinet of the Ibrahim Abboud military junta in November 1958.
 Santino Deng Teng was the sole Southerner to serve as Minister in the Abboud government.
-He remained in his ministerial post until 1964.
+He remained in his ministerial post until the October 1964 revolution that ended Abboud rule.